FREQUENTLY ASKED QUESTIONS

 Do I have to be a member to schedule a sick visit?

-Do you prescribe narcotics?
+Do you prescribe controlled drugs?

 How do I get started?